Why AI Isn’t Delivering What You Were Sold

 AI does not fix these problems.
 It surfaces them.

-Why Some Organisations Break Through
+Why Some Organizations Break Through

 They slow down before they scale.